cmitsakopoulos/Paris-Saclay_Notes/Bioinformatics_Tools/UsingBLAST.md

 To observe the difference after filtering:
 `wc -l path_to_result`

+#### What is the complexity filter:

+Low complexity regions commonly give **spuriously high scores** that reflect compositional bias rather than significant position-by-position alignment.

+Filtering can eliminate these **potentially confounding matches** (e.g., hits against proline-rich regions or poly-A tails) from the blast reports, leaving regions whose blast statistics reflect the *specificity of their pairwise alignment*.

 ### Changing substitution matrix in BLAST+:

 | Query Length | Substitution Matrix | Gap Costs  |